-A small heat pump system, that may operate continuously 24/7 on the coldest day in winter, could be cost effective all-round.
+A small heat pump system, that may operate almost continuously 24/7 on the coldest day in winter, could be cost effective all-round.
 This system may however have an exceptionally slow response time such that it is incompatible with traditional time/temperature control methods, and requires a different user attitude.
 The slow response issue may become less of a problem in fully-occupied houses and well-insulated buildings where the temperature can be maintained constantly at one level.
 As you can see, the compromise between the traditional methods and more heat pump friendly methods are open to differing opinions, and all hinges on good controls and knowing how to operate them.
 It’s no wonder that sizing can be a contentious issue.

 One further issue to be mindful of is the possible need for direct-electric back up heating to supplement an overly small heat pump.
-Direct electric heating is a bad thing in many ways, but from my experience, it is sometimes a lack of understanding of control techniques that is responsible for excessive use of electric back-up heaters, rather than the fault of heat pump under-sizing.
+Direct electric heating is a bad thing in many ways, but from my experience, it is sometimes a lack of understanding of control techniques that is responsible for excessive use of electric back-up heaters, rather than the fault of heat pump being under-sized.